Few places in the UK offer the drama and diversity of Neath Port Talbot: the Dramatic Heart of Wales.

 If you feel no adventure is complete unless you get thoroughly soaked, the surfing area at the eastern end of Aberavon beach offers a steep, powerful ride during bigger swells.

-For a family day out with the kids, top attractions include Margam and Gnoll Estate country parks, plus museums and heritage sites, such as Neath Abbey and Ironworks, and the South Wales Miners Museum that retells the story of the region's proud industrial history.
-Meanwhile, arts centres, galleries and theatres showcase this community's creativity.
+For a family day out with the kids, top attractions include Margam and Gnoll Estate country parks, plus museums and heritage sites, such as Neath Abbey and Ironworks.
+Meanwhile, arts centres, galleries and theatres tell stories of the area's industrial heritage and find inspiration in the surrounding landscapes.
+Try Pontardawe Arts Centre to unwind after a day of thrill-seeking adventure.

 If you want to bring some action into your Neath and Port Talbot adventure holiday, here are six adventurous things to get your pulse racing...